jpw993/solroute/README.md

 # SolRoute - Solana DEX Router

 SolRoute is a Next.js application designed to find the optimal route for swapping tokens on the Solana blockchain.
-It utilizes an AI-powered flow to analyze potential paths and presents a user-friendly interface for exploring swap options and (mock) executing them.
+It utilizes an AI-powered flow to analyze potential paths and presents a user-friendly interface for exploring swap routes and executing them.

 This project was developed in Firebase Studio.